 *If you want to do it on VirtualBox, you can refer to: copy and paste on VirtualBox.

-How to enable copy and paste on VMware Workstation virtual machine
+How to copy and paste on VMware Workstation virtual machine

-How to copy text from virtual machine to local machine or vice versa?
-If you are using VMware Workstation, try following steps:
+To copy text from virtual machine to local machine or vice versa, you could refer to the following content.
+If you are using VMware Workstation, try these steps: